 The best coffee alternative is always water.
 Not only does it keep you hydrated, but it has no caffeine or any added ingredients, making it the best and healthiest option.
 You can always add lemon and fruit to your water to give it a little bit more flavor.

 We know it’s hard to drink water all the time, so here are some other alternatives to water (but remember not to add any sugar).

 - stick with water

 - herbal tea (without caffeine)

 - energizing smoothies

 Acceptable, Not Recommended: Decaf coffee (in moderation and only small amounts 2-3 months after months of bariatric surgery)

 Drinks to Avoid

 - Energy drinks

 One doesn’t have to give up coffee entirely after gastric sleeve, bypass, lap band, or other weight loss surgery.
-Coffee does provide some health benefits such as reduced stress.
-However, it is best to avoid caffeine beverages for a couple of months just to let your body adjust.
+Coffee does provide some health benefits, such as reduced stress.
+However, avoiding caffeine beverages for a couple of months is best just to let your body adjust.